 At any rate, we make this recipe all that time, like once every week or two?
 Why?
 Well, the first reason is probably because it’s so easy.
 Actually, if you’re really feeling lazy, you can totally use a can of chili from the store.
 I think it’s so easy to make my own chili – and then I know it’s exactly what’s in it.
 Plus, it really does taste better when you make it yourself.
-Plus, this recipe only takes about half an hour to make, and most of that time is just letting the chili simmer.
+This recipe only takes about half an hour to make, and most of that time is spent just letting the chili simmer.

 Here are some tips, tricks and adaptations for this recipe: